isolysm/Apple/README.md

 # ModernMenu
 The most modern menu out for no reason.
+This is bundled with all of our mods, and is meant to serve the users of Quilt in most situations.

 Note: This does work with ModMenu, we just use a different button in order to get to our configs.